vantt/EkinoDrupalBundle/README.md

 - This customized version is fixed for Symfony 4.4 and Symfony will handle Drupal session.
 - The original version will let Drupal bootstrap first and then symfony.
 This version make Symfony first.
 - Symfony will handle Drupal authentication
+- We can use both Symfony Routing or Drupal menu for page handling.
 ------------------------------

 The bundle deeply integrates Bricks by 20steps including Symfony 4 with Drupal7 and vice versa.